linusjf/RIAY/HOWTO.md

 Add a `compact.txt` file with the first line as `header.md` under each monthly directory.
 This ensures the presence of the header for each month's markdown.

+Note: You can do all this by simply executing the script `setup`.

 ### Environment variables

 1. Export an environment variable `RIAY_YEAR` by adding the following line to your `.bash_profile` file.